spectrocloud/librarium/docs/docs-content/clusters/edge/edge-management-console/host-management/theming.md

    To do: a screenshot demoing what each property does.

-6. Follow the EdgeForge guide from step 3 onwards to finish the EdgeForge process.
+6. Follow the [Build Edge Artifacts](../../edgeforge-workflow/palette-canvos/palette-canvos.md) guide from step 3 onwards to finish the EdgeForge process.

 ### Validate